Best Running Shoes Fully Reviewed & Compared in 2020

 If you are a neutral runner looking for a more cost-effective running shoe, then you will love all of the features this mode has to offer.
 To put it in a nutshell, these shoes are really flexible, well-cushioned, and versatile—so you count on them to keep you comfortable!
 They even come with the brand’s sensor technology, so you can track every step!Read more

-Thanks to the brand’s HOVR technology, these shoes will provide you with excellent energy return and shock absorption.
+Thanks to the brand’s HOVR technology, these running sneakers will provide you with excellent energy return and shock absorption.
 They also have a compression mesh that further improves your energy return.
 The shoe’s sock liner is also removable—so you can choose the amount of cushioning you want.

 As far as breathability, these shoes offer great ventilation.
 They are also fast drying thanks to the upper’s patter and material.
 They are lightweight and feature panels in the midfoot area of the shoe for additional breathability.

-In terms of flexibility, these shoes allow for a full range of motion.
+In terms of flexibility, these sneakers allow for a full range of motion.
 They are more versatile in terms of what you can use them for as well.

 9. On Cloudsurfer